 Check (paper, electronic, or cashier’s)

-Writing a check isn’t as common as it used to be, but it’s a safe and convenient way of paying for your car insurance.
+Writing a check isn’t as common as it used to be, but it’s a safe and convenient way to pay for your car insurance.
 A check is a document promising someone they’ll receive payment from you.

 You can mail a paper check, send an electronic check through your online banking software, or have your bank issue you a cashier’s check.
 Just make sure to mail your check early to avoid any late payments.